 - The student can appear for the exam at a location of their choice.
 Please note that the room should be private, quiet and well-lit.

 - The registration fee includes the CCCS/CCDA/CCCA online examination fee (one attempt).

-- If a student fails the CCCS/CCCA exam and wishes to retake it, an additional fee of £99 would become due.
+- If a student fails the CCCS/CCCA/CCDA exam and wishes to retake it, an additional fee of £99 would become due.

 - The CCCS/CCDA/CCCA exam is based on a closed-book assessment and students are not allowed to access any additional material.
 However, students are allowed to use Excel spreadsheets provided for the exams.

 - Students are not allowed to surf the Internet or have access to any other electronic devices and/or other documents.